What is a Licensed Marriage and Family Therapist (LMFT)? Do I have to be married? Do you only work with couples and families?

 How long will I be in therapy once I start?
 What is the typical length of a session?

-The first session will be approximately 90 minutes.
-This extra time allows the therapist to collect information and for you to tell the therapist all about yourself.
-You will also spend time creating your goals for therapy and completing intake paperwork.
-After the first session, subsequent sessions are usually 50 minutes.
+Sessions are 50-55 minutes and booked on the hour.
 Clients are usually seen weekly at first and then taper off as progress is made.
 You are in charge of your therapeutic process; you can talk with your therapist about how frequently you want to come and for how long.